symontech/intrusion/README.md

 ### Check if IP address is blocked
 ```
-> return 'your ip is blocked' if @account.ids_is_blocked?(request.remote_addr)
+> @account.ids_is_blocked?(request.remote_addr)
 ```

 ### Report suspicious activity
 The internal counter will be increased.
-If you do this 10 times, the ip is considered blocked
+If you do this 10 times, the ip is considered blocked.
+Modify this threshold in the configure block (see above).
 ```
 > @account.ids_report!(request.remote_addr)
 ```
 ### Immediate block
+If something really bad happend, you can bock immediately:
 ```
 > @account.ids_report!(request.remote_addr, true)
 ```
-### Reset counter
+### Reset
+For instance, after a successful login, you could reset the counter:
 ```
 > @account.ids_unblock!(request.remote_addr)
 ```